What is CaroSpir?

 What should I avoid while taking CaroSpir?

-Drinking alcohol can increase certain side effects of spironolactone.
+Drinking alcohol can increase certain side effects.

 Avoid a diet high in salt.
 Too much salt will cause your body to retain water and can make this medication less effective.

 Avoid driving or hazardous activity until you know how CaroSpir will affect you.
 Your reactions could be impaired.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.